beck1888/Flashcard_app/Lesson stuff/readme.md

 8. Implement text fuzzing to make sure 'close enough' answers are accepted (i.e. misspellings)
     - Possibly add a button like "Override, I was correct"
+    - See if it is possible to use a class instead of a dictionary to add another attribute to see if the input is allowed to be 'fuzzed' (i.e. case sensitive name would be a no, but yes/no doesn't matter)

 9. Add sound effects with easy mute option

 10. ⭐️ Use tkinter to build a UI

+11. Push notification system to practice via Pushover api

+12. Add color to the text

 **Items with star emojis will earn extra credit as per `lesson.md`**